Ignacio0407/Lunar-Lander-v3/README.md

 ## Training Details

-- **Episodes Trained:** 600, with early stopping implementation to prevent waste of computational resources (376 episodes)
+- **Episodes Trained:** 600, with early stopping implementation to prevent waste of computational resources.
 - **Convergence Reward:** 200+ (environment considered solved)
 - **Reward shaping:** Can be seen between lines 87-102.
 I added some rewards and penalties of my own to make the model converge faster.
 - **Hardware:** GPU RTX 3060 laptop (6GB VRAM) and Kaggle /Google colab servers